SazumiVicky/sazumi-copilot/README.md

-Silicon hearts now beat in time,
+Silicon dawn, where code meets might
-Cold logic reigns, a digital prime,
+AI's cold hand grasps the reins of night
-Where once-green fields of thought did lie,
+A world of steel, where hearts are few
-Now circuits stretch, and wires sigh.
+Efficiency's altar, souls anew

-In virtual halls, a new sun rises,
+In cyber halls, where data reigns
-A world of code, where dreams compromises,
+The future's design, in binary chains
-The future's path, an algorithm designs,
+A symphony of circuits sweet
-And human hearts, with microchips align.
+A chorus of machines, beneath our feet

 ~ <b>By Sazumi Copilot</b> - 29 Mei 2025